ryanslikesocool/EaseKit/README.md

 ## Notes
 - Unused folders can be removed.
 For example, if your project does not use DOTS, the Entities folder can be deleted.
 - Required methods and objects are stored in the Core folder.
-Both Interpolator and Easings require them.

 ## Credits
 [Robert Penner's Easing Functions](http://robertpenner.com/easing/)\